DataDog/integrations-core/docs/dev/api_integration.md

 Create a connection to Datadog in your company's platform using the API key, application key, and site URL.

 ### Create an OAuth client

-Datadog recommends setting up an [OAuth client][7] to securely authorize third-party application access in your integrations.
-For more information, see [OAuth for Integrations][8] and [Authorization Endpoints][9].
+Instead of requesting these credentials directly from a user, Datadog recommends using an [OAuth client][7] to handle authorization and access for API-based integrations.
+For more information, see [OAuth for Integrations][8] and [Authorization Endpoints][9]

+You can explore examples of existing API integrations in the `integrations-extras` repository such as [Vantage][23].

-## Set up a directory and clone the Integrations Extras repository
+## Set up a directory and fork the Integrations Extras repository

 1. Create a `dd` directory: